A Guide To Conducting A Website Safety Check

 5. Use an Ongoing Solution

-Even if the scan above revealed that your website is secure and free of malware and other issues, it’s still a good idea to take the steps for ongoing site protection.
+Even if the scan above revealed that your website is secure and free of malware and other issues, it’s still a good idea to take the necessary steps for ongoing site protection.

 Secure Your Site.
 It’s Important.